Meet Our Teachers

 Holly Balow Robedeau, PsyD,

 has practiced Insight meditation since the 1980s.
-Insight meditation informs her life both personally and professionally: as a mother and friend, as an assistant professor in psychology (part time), within her private practice as a psychologist, and in her role as an organizational consultant providing wellness and productivity training to both for-profits and nonprofits.
+Insight meditation informs her life both personally and professionally: as a mother and friend, as an adjunct assistant professor in psychology (part time), within her private practice as a psychologist, and in her role as an organizational consultant providing wellness and productivity training to both for-profits and nonprofits.
 Holly has a master’s in business and a doctorate in clinical psychology.
 She holds a deep respect for the benefits of meditation not only on the cushion, but off the cushion, as translated to everyday life, within ourselves, with our intimate others, at the workplace, and with nature.
 She is a 2013 graduate of the Meditation Teacher Training Institute.
-Contact: email@example.com.
+Contact: firstname.lastname@example.org.

 Allie Rudolph, LCSW, has studied and practiced meditation for over 25 years.
 She also served on the faculty of the University of Virginia Health System for over 25 years, where she co-founded the UVA Mindfulness Center and Mindfulness-Based Stress Reduction Program.
 She applies principles of mindfulness to teaching, consulting, and a psychotherapy practice and is currently involved in several meditation-based research projects.
 She is a graduate of Spirit Rock Meditation Center's Community Dharma Leaders Program.

 David Silver, MD, has meditated for more than 20 years, is a graduate of the Meditation Teacher Training Institute, and is trained in MBSR.
 He practices psychiatry in Charlottesville, working with individuals experiencing severe emotional distress.
 Through his teaching, David hopes to encourage others toward an abiding sense of peace and well-being and a greater capacity for living with an open and compassionate heart.

 Susan Carol Stone, PhD,